This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 In the shadow of Canary Wharf and purportedly the UK’s oldest covered street-market, this is as far away from tourist central as you’ll find and is a genuine and authentic East-end market.

-The streets around the market also have some burgeoning street art layouts including a giant chihuahua on the side of a nearby tower block – also keep an eye out for the Grade II listed Chrisp Street Market Clock, which was built in the 1950s as part of the Festival of Britain celebrations.
+The streets around this East London market also have some burgeoning street art layouts including a giant chihuahua on the side of a nearby tower block.
+Also keep an eye out for the Grade II listed Chrisp Street Market Clock, which was built in the 1950s as part of the Festival of Britain celebrations.

 Europe’s longest street market pretty much covering the entire length of Walthamstow High Street and then a little more for good measure, Walthamstow Market is easily accessible and just a short walk from the Walthamstow tube station, situated at the eastern end of the Victoria Line.